Who are gig economy workers?

 There is not a single, typical gig worker

-In aggregate, the racial composition of the non-traditional workforce is similar to that of the overall workforce.9 As with gender, though, examining the different types of non-traditional work tells a more nuanced story.
-Agency temps, on-call, and contract company employees are more likely to be African American or Hispanic, whereas freelancers, consultants, and independent contractors are more likely to be white.10 People of color, then, are more likely to be in non-traditional arrangements that are lower paid and offer less flexibility to workers.
+In aggregate, the racial composition of the non-standard workforce is similar to that of the overall workforce.9 As with gender, though, examining the different types of non-standard work tells a more nuanced story.
+Agency temps, on-call, and contract company employees are more likely to be African American or Hispanic, whereas freelancers, consultants, and independent contractors are more likely to be white.10 People of color, then, are more likely to be in non-standard arrangements that are lower paid and offer less flexibility to workers.

 - 1. Edelman Intelligence, “Freelancing in America: 2017,” (New York: Upwork and Freelancers Union, 2017), https://www.upwork.com/i/freelancing-in-america/2017/; MBO Partners, “The State of Independence in America” (Herndon, VA: 2017), https://www.mbopartners.com/state-of-independence.
 More information about each of these studies in the Research section of the Data Hub.